what experience do I need to join a netball class?

 Will my child have the opportunity to move up a class

-Yes, if the coaches feel a child is ready to move up an age group at Minis or up a class from Emerging Talent Hub to High-Performance class then they will make recommendations in our regular team meetings.
+Yes, if the coaches feel a child is ready to move up an age group at Minis or up a class from Junior Academy to High-Performance class then they will make recommendations in our regular team meetings.
 The parent will be informed by email.

 what happens if my child is successful at a franchise trial?

 If your child has been successful at a franchise trial, we encourage that they discontinue Elite Netball Academy participation due to loading, however, every athlete is different and in some circumstances, it may be in the athlete’s best interest to continue with us.
 We advise the individual to speak to us and the franchise if they wish to continue with Elite Netball Academy.
 We have a high number of athlete’s over a 12-month period going from our training programme to pathway netball at Leeds Rhinos, Loughborough Lightning and Manchester Thunder.
 We are very proud of this reputation we have started to make for ourselves which is a breeding ground for pathway netball activity.